nih-cfde/organization/infrastructure/OnboardingWorkflow.md

  ### Add to MPQ

  If 'Added to MQP as of?' is blank:
- - Check their Affiliation(s) in column P, only members of the Tech Teams (Brown, Foster, Kesselman, Ma’ayan, O'Connor, Sansone and White) need to be added to the MPQ
+ - Check their Affiliation(s) in column O, only members of the Tech Teams (Brown, Foster, Kesselman, Ma’ayan, O'Connor, Sansone and White) need to be added to the MPQ
- - Note the name and affilitation for each person you need to add (columns L and P)
+ - Note the name and affilitation for each person you need to add (columns K and O)
  - Navigate to [the MPQs folder in CFDE Admin on Google](https://drive.google.com/drive/u/0/folders/1G7omyAgRSQr-n6F4o3HWUKcRm_cvoOHJ)
  - Find the MPQ that is due this month and open the form for editing
  - Scroll down to the correct Tech Team